onflow/docs/docs/tools/flow-cli/flow_cli_cheatsheet.md

   dependencies Manage contracts and dependencies

 Additional Commands:
-  allHelp      Outputs help for all the CLI commands completion   Generate the autocompletion script for the specified shell config       Utilities to manage configuration help         Help about any command
+  all-help     Outputs help for all the CLI commands completion   Generate the autocompletion script for the specified shell config       Utilities to manage configuration help         Help about any command